NocturnalSolutions/KituraBook/7-templating.md

 </table>
 ```

-Just as the Swift Kuery project was a protocol upon which implementations like Swift Kuery MySQL and Swift Kuery PostgreSQL could be implemented, the [Kitura Template Engine](https://github.com/IBM-Swift/Kitura-TemplateEngine) project is a protocol upon which templating engines could be implemented.
+Just as the Swift Kuery project was a protocol upon which implementations like Swift-Kuery-MySQL and Swift-Kuery-PostgreSQL could be implemented, the [Kitura Template Engine](https://github.com/IBM-Swift/Kitura-TemplateEngine) project is a protocol upon which specific templating engines could be implemented.
 As of this writing, the IBM@Swift project has three implementations available; [Mustache](https://github.com/IBM-Swift/Kitura-MustacheTemplateEngine), [Stencil](https://github.com/IBM-Swift/Kitura-StencilTemplateEngine), and [Markdown](https://github.com/IBM-Swift/Kitura-Markdown).
-We’ll ignore the Markdown implementation as it’s not a true full templating engine, and the Mustache implementation hasn’t been updated in several months, so we’ll work with the Stencil implementation here.
+We’ll ignore the Markdown implementation as it’s not a complete templating engine in my opinion, and Stencil seems to be more widely used than Mustache in the Swift ecosystem, so we’ll work with the Stencil implementation here.

 Stencil is a templating engine inspired by the one provided for Django, a popular web framework for the Python language.
 It has a pretty good balance of simplicity and advanced features.

 For this chapter, we’re going to continue to use the project we used for the previous two chapters.
-Go ahead and crack open its `Package.swift` file and add Kitura Stencil to your project.
+Go ahead and crack open its `Package.swift` file and add Kitura-StencilTemplateEngine to your project.

 ## Getting Started

-Unfortunately, Kitura Template Engine is severely under-documented at the moment.
+Unfortunately, Kitura-TemplateEngine is severely under-documented at the moment.
 But that’s part of the reason this book exists.

+For this chapter, we’ll continue to tinker with our Kuery project.
 First, we’ll create our template file.
 Create a new directory at the top level of your project and name it “Views” (with a capital V).
 Inside that, create a new file, name it `hello.stencil`, and put the following in there.

 ```django
 <!doctype html>